 Question: Do cases exist where the expertise of other counsel is needed to augment representation already provided to the child, especially those with special needs?
 Yes.
 In 2014, the Legislature created and funded a special needs registry, which provides a right to appointment of an attorney for children with certain special needs – like victims of human trafficking, children who have defined developmental disabilities, those children prescribed psychotropic medications and those who currently live in or are being considered for placement in a skilled nursing facility or residential treatment.
 To our understanding this registry is working.
 Further, pro bono attorneys are growing in number, making themselves available to provide additional assistance.

 Question: Isn’t this a boon to the state for the attorney model to draw down Title IV-E dollars?
 The Guardian ad Litem program can also draw down these dollars.
 Florida does not have to change its program to draw down federal funds.
 Statements to the contrary are not factual.
-For all these reasons, The Children’s Campaign supports the Guardian ad Litem program, which is superior to the newly proposed attorney model.
+For all these reasons, American Children’s Campaign supports the Guardian ad Litem program, which is superior to the newly proposed attorney model.
 As the independent voice for Florida’s children, we pride ourselves on being unabashed advocates for the best interests of children.
-The Children’s Campaign has worked for years to improve the child welfare system, taking on a multitude of issues, private and public agencies, and calling out the shortfalls and missteps.
+American Children’s Campaign has worked for years to improve the child welfare system, taking on a multitude of issues, private and public agencies, and calling out the shortfalls and missteps.
 While there are many good child welfare bills under consideration this Legislative Session, this attorney model is not one of them.